Turnera diffusa | Damiana | Ajkits | Misibkok | Pastorcita | Old woman’s broom

-There is no history that T. diffusa has been used ritually, however the Mayans have used this plant as a medicine.
-They called it mis kok, which translates to ‘asthma broom’, as it helps to sweep away problematic breathing.
-The leaves were dried and ground into a fine powder, which was then made into a strong tea or decoction and drunk.
-They would also smoke the leaves as well.
-In the Northern Mexico regions, it has been used to treat nervousness and weakness, as well as for stomach upset, rheumatism and scorpion stings.
+There is no historical evidence that Turnera diffusa has been used ritually, however the Mayans certainly used this plant as a medicine.
+They called it misibkok, which translates to ‘asthma sweeper’, as it helps to ‘sweep away’ breathing problems.
+The leaves were dried and ground into a fine powder which was then made into a strong tea or decoction and drunk.
+They would also smoke the leaves.
+In certain regions of northern Mexico, it has been used to treat nervousness and weakness, as well as for stomach upsets, rheumatism and scorpion stings.

-For the treatment of headaches, in the Bahamas, they would boil the leaves in water to make a steam inhalant.
-It has been noted to be effective as a mood elevator and useful for the treatment of cramps and menstrual pain.
+In the Bahamas, for the treatment of headaches, they would boil the leaves in water to make a steam inhalant.
+It has been noted to be effective as a mood enhancer and to be useful for the treatment of cramps and menstrual pain.

-All the parts of the plant can be used except for the roots.
-The leaves consist of volatile oils, hard and soft resin, tannins, and starch.
-The leaves also contain the antimicrobial hydroquinone arbutin.
+All parts of the plant can be used except for the roots.
+The leaves consist of volatile oils, hard and soft resin, tannins and starch.
+The leaves also contain the antimicrobial, hydroquinone arbutin.

 Our products are not certified by the FDA neither Health Canada for human consumption.
 They are sold for incense and soap making purposes, decorative purposes and/or legitimate ethnobotanical research.
 Our products are not sold and intended for human consumption.
 The information given about the plants is for academic purposes only and not intended to be used medically.
 Wakingherbs.com, its suppliers, agents, employees and distributors cannot be held accountable for any misuse of the products offered.